sepich/SynNotes/README.md

 #### Todo
  - [Simplenote](http://simple-note.appspot.com/) sync

+#### Download
+You can download compiled binaries at [Releases](https://github.com/sepich/SynNotes/releases) section
+Changelog is available in [commits](https://github.com/sepich/SynNotes/commits/master) section

+#### Installation
+Just unpack and use.
+App does not use registry and tries to keep db and ini-file config alongside with exe file.
+If app dir is not writable (you unpacked it to `%ProgramFiles%`) then `%AppData%\SynNotes` directory used instead.

 #### Notes
 That is very simple app and it will be so.
 No bells'n'whistles for reduced memory footprint (c# lol;).

 ##### Configuration
-Some configuration could be done by editing `settings.ini` which is located:
+Some configuration could be done by editing `settings.ini`.
- - in executable directory if it is available for writing
- - `%AppData%\SynNotes` if executable dir is not available for writing (ex: `Programm Files`)

-For *Global Hotkeys* edit Keys part (default is `Win+tilde` for Search):
+This part is for *Global Hotkeys* .
+Default is `Win+tilde` for Search, and no Hotkey assigned to just show app
 ```ini
 [Keys]
 HotkeyShow=
 HotkeySearch=Win+`
 ```

-For fans of dark backrounds basic dark theme included.
-You can enable it like this:
+App support themes of [Notepad++](http://notepad-plus-plus.org/) format which are stored in `/themes` folder.
+So, you can edit them or create new with visual editor of NP++.
+Then enable it like this:
 ```ini
 [Scintilla]
 Theme=Visual Studio Dark.xml